Searching for easy, healthy meal prep ideas? I’ve got tons of meal prep recipes and tips for how to meal prep for the week!

 Some meal prep recipes can last longer in the freezer, then pulled out and reheated.
 Check your recipe to see if that would be a good option.

-Cooked meat lasts in the fridge no more than 4 days.
+Cooked meat lasts in the fridge for no more than 4 days.

-Fruits and veggies vary with where they should be stored and how long they can stay fresh, so it is best to look up the individual ingredient to get the best results.
+Fruits and veggies vary in where they should be stored and how long they can stay fresh, so it is best to look up the individual ingredient to get the best results.

 Meal Prep Containers